emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Simple Update

-Network operators update their device since decades.Such deployment can started immediatly as there is no dependency on management solutions.
-In addition assessement of environmental and power gains can be done manually from the datasheets of the manufacturer.
+Network operators update their devices components since decades.
+By consequence, update with eco-designed components can started immediatly as there is no dependency on management solutions.
+The assessement of environmental and power gains can be done manually from the datasheets of the manufacturer or using an adhoc processing.

-Nevertheless, in a way to scale, inventory requires to distinguish legacy devices which include eco-designed components and these components inside the device {{POWEFF}}.
+In the mid term, in a way to scale the assessement, inventory (TODO add ref to IVY) requires to distinguish both legacy devices which include eco-designed components and these components inside the device.
+This must not delay the initial deployment of eco-designed components in legacy devices

-# Sofware Update

 # Complex Update

-The increase of the live duration of existing devices will require managing the replacement of software and firmware components of the devices:

-Currently the design of the software components of networks always-on devices do not include, or very recently include, dynamic power management.
-The replacement of adding of software Their software components must be added as their firmwares support reducing dynamically hardware power consumptions, bits rates...
+Currently network devices are mostly always-on.
+The design of their software components do not include dynamic power management.

+The update of legacy networks and devices to support dynamic power management is something complex because it impacts the different type of components:

+  * hardware must support variation of power, of bit rate ...
+  * firmware must expose the monitoring and the actionable functions to the software components
+  * software must modify the confiuration

+Legacy hardware component are designed for being rarely stop and re-started.
+On the short term the rythm of this information must be exposed to management interface

+on the short term
-The refurbishment of existing devices with eco-designed components is part of LCM.
-Its assessement at the device level requires some datamodel adaptation to track these configuration updates and metrics to measure the power consumption.
+Its assessement at the device level requires datamodels augmentation (TODO add ref to IVY) to track these configuration updates and metrics to measure the power consumption {{POWEFF}}.
+In addition

 # Gain measurements

 There is room for hackathon sessions to compare testing measurements of the gains in power consumption.
-It applies separatly to any hardware and sofware components

 # Security Considerations

-The tracking of LCM information may reveal to third parties information of the device usages.
+The tracking of LCM information may reveal information of the device usages.

 # IANA Considerations